udos86/ng-dynamic-forms/README.md

 ```

 Since all `DynamicFormControlModel`s in ng2 Dynamic Forms **rely on prototypical inheritance** and thus aren't just plain JavaScript objects literals,
-recreating a form from JSON unfortunately becomes more complicated.
+recreating a form from JSON unfortunately becomes more complex.

 The good news is, that `DynamicFormService` **offers the function** `fromJSON()` **to make things short and easy**: